Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/inversekinematics.md

 Now that we have finished our basic puppet warp setup, we can create an animation for our character model.
 Create a new animation and configure a desired animation length.
 Since we will showcase a looped animation, we also enable the **Wrap loop frames** option.
 This allows us to create complex animations and Wallpaper Engine will always let all parts of the animation finish where they started for a smooth animation loop.

 In our example, we grab the root bone of our character and drag it lower, this will cause our character to animate the legs and arms into a squatting position.
 We then move the timeline slider to the center of the animation timeline.
 Again, we do not move the slider to the end because we enabled the **Wrap loop frames** option, so Wallpaper Engine will finish the rest of the animation for us and we do not need to define the end position again.
-We now move the root bone of our character upwards and this will automatically move all inverse kinematics limbs in a *sensible* way.
-We can now play our simple jump animation, watch the full process in this video:
+We now move the root bone of our character upwards and this will automatically move all inverse kinematics limbs according to their configuration.
+You will notice that the legs remain stationary until they are overstretched and only leave the ground once the entire chain of bones is stretched out fully.
+This results in a realistic jump motion that involves all limbs, you can watch the full process and the end result in this video:

 <video width="100%" controls loop>
   <source src="/videos/ik_simple_animation.mp4" type="video/mp4">